 One ghost story that isn’t frightening is the so-called “ghost sign” that was visible on the north wall of Calico Cupboard at 9th & Commercial.
 Ghost signs are followed nationally (google it) and appreciated as historical advertising art.
 Fittingly, it was mural artist Bill Mitchell who sleuthed out the origin of this ghost sign mystery when he came across a photo of a Cremo Cigar sign and noticed the similarity to our sign.
 For structural reasons, the ghost sign was bricked-over, which perhaps makes it spookier in a Tell-Tale Heart/Edgar Allan Poe sort of way.

-By Bret Lunsford – written in response to a research request from a student in the Anacortes High School videography class who was preparing for a spooky segment of their television show: The Rock.
-Photographs and images courtesy of the Anacortes Museum and its Wallie Funk Collection.
+By Bret Lunsford – written (before the ghost sign was bricked over) in response to a research request from a student in the Anacortes High School videography class who was preparing for a spooky segment of their television show: The Rock.
+Photographs and images courtesy of the Anacortes Museum.